-Upon approval of the multiannual and annul programs the more complex phase of contracting and implementation took place in a time of instability of the institutional set up in the country.
+Upon approval of the multiannual and annul programmes, the more complex phase of contracting and implementation took place during a time of instability in the institutional setup in the country.
 Implementation of the first funds started slowly.
-In 2007 no IPA funds were contracted nor payments were executed and limited number of tenders were launched13.
-Delivery of the 2007 TAIB programme and the start-up of IPA 2008 was delayed at least one-year compared to delivery planned in the project fiches (public administration, reform of judiciary, civil society).
-The disbursement rates at the end of 2009, the final year for contracting of projects from IPA TAIB 2007 program was low.
+In 2007, no IPA funds were contracted; no payments were executed and a limited number of tenders were launched.34 Delivery of the 2007 TAIB programme and the start-up of IPA 2008 were delayed at least one-year compared to the planned delivery in the project fiches (public administration, reform of judiciary, civil society).
+The disbursement rates at the end of 2009, the final year for contracting of projects from the IPA TAIB 2007 programme was low.